Pappu Venugopala Rao

-Dr.Pappu Venugopala Rao (born 30 June 1948) is a well-known Indian educationist and renowned musicologist.
-He specializes in Telugu and Sanskrit literature.
-He is also a writer and has written on varied subjects such as Music, Culture and spiritual subjects.
+Dr.Pappu Venugopala Rao (born 30 June 1948 and died on April 7th, 2024) was a well-known Indian educationist and renowned musicologist.
+He specialized in Telugu and Sanskrit literature.
+He was also a writer and has written on varied subjects such as Music, Culture and spiritual subjects.

 Early life

 Pappu as he is fondly known was born in Vizianagaram, Andhra Pradesh.
 He has post graduated in English, Telugu and Sanskrit Literature from M. R. College, Vizianagaram.
 He earned his doctorate in Telugu and Sanskrit.

 Career

 Pappu Venugopal Rao began his career as a Lecturer in Telugu at Mrs.AVN College, Visakhapatnam.
 Since 1980 he had been working with the American Institute of Indian Studies and retired as its Associate Director General for the Southern Indian region during 2008.
 He is presently the organisation's Consultant.

 He is actively involved in research activities in Carnatic Music and Dance songs.
 He has delivered several lectures and presentations on the subject.

 Dr.Pappu Venugopala Rao is also a book reviewer for the newspaper The Hindu and a contributing editor to Sruti Magazine.